June 7th – June 8th, 2019

-The last time I was in Boston was in the summer of 2010 right after my husband Aaron and I had started dating.
-That summer he flew out to New Jersey to visit me, and we took our first road trip up to Boston.
-We were 19 and the trip was different than the ones we take now – not only were we not legally allowed to drink or go hang out in bars (a change after we had been living in Switzerland), but we also didn’t appreciate food at the level we do now.
-The weekend we chose to visit also had record heat and humidity to the point of sweating just from walking.
-We chose to eat at more touristy places like Legal Seafood (which I still love, it’s just not unique to Boston) rather than all the cool restaurants Boston has to offer.
+The last time I was in Boston was in the summer of 2010.
+It was right after my husband Aaron and I had started dating.
+That summer he flew out to New Jersey to visit me, and we took our first road trip together up to Boston, Massachusetts.
+We were 19 and the trip was different than the ones we take now.
+Not only were we not legally allowed to drink or go hang out in bars (a change after we had been living in Switzerland), but we also didn’t appreciate food at the level we do now.
+I’m embarrassed to say we chose to eat at more touristy places like Legal Seafood rather than all the cool restaurants Boston has to offer.
+I still love Legal Seafood – it’s just not unique to Boston!

 I prefer the cute stalls of this permanent central market to the more tourist-driven food of Quincy Market.
-An indoor market located in the North End, it is filled with everything from kitchen goods like local stone cheeseboards, to spiced nuts, seafood, bagels and popovers.
-Off to the side of the public market is a farmer’s market selling some of the best-priced fruit and vegetables I’ve seen.
+This is an indoor, year round market located in the North End filled with stalls from local New England vendors.
+You can find everything from kitchen goods like local stone cheeseboards, to spiced nuts, ice cream, seafood, fresh baked bagels and popovers.
+There’s also a seasonal farmers market on Thursdays from June through November selling local fruits and vegetables.

 I know I am a coffee snob but sometimes it can be surprisingly hard to find a good latte where the milk or espresso isn’t burnt.
 We lucked out in the Public Market by finding George Howell.
 After a long road trip I needed a pick-me-up, and it was so good that we ended up coming back to George Howell again the next morning.
 They make great standard lattes and coffee but of course I enjoy the fun specialty items.
 Their “Vermonter” is a latte made with Vermont maple syrup, which I am currently working to replicate with my Nespresso machine.

 63 Salem St # 1, Boston, MA 02113 | neptuneoyster.com